mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 **Update from week 2:**

-The team members have trained XLSR-Wav2Vec2 models using Estonian and Portuguese data from Mozilla Common Voice.
-Those two languages have a small enough training dataset to be trained within Google Collab.
-The team have also identified a list of resources for pre-trained word embeddings for those two languages, which would be helpful in building the translation task.
+The team members have trained XLSR-Wav2Vec2 models using Estonian, Czech and Portuguese data from Mozilla Common Voice.
+Those three languages have a small enough training dataset to be trained within Google Collab.
+The team have also identified a list of resources for pre-trained word embeddings for those three languages, which would be helpful in building the translation task.
 The team is making good progress and constantly sharing results in the slack channel.

-**Audio Quality :** We have listened to audio quality of few files and there was not any noise issues.
+**Audio Quality :** We have listened to audio quality of few files and there were not any noise issues.

-**Language model :** We will not be using any language model to enhance our model's performace due to time constraint at the end of pipeline
+**Language model :** We will not be using any language model in our pipeline to enhance our model's performace due to time constraint.

-**Pre-processing of Transcriptions :** We cleaned the data using the regex.
+**Pre-processing of Transcriptions :** We cleaned the data using the regex during pre-processing stage.

-**Base-line model :** We will using same intial hyperparameters from the wav2vec2 template to baseline the model and then will fine tune the hyperparmeter to get the target WER range.
+**Base-line model :** We will be using same intial hyperparameters from the wav2vec2 template to baseline the model and then will fine tune the hyperparmeter to get the target WER range.

 **Downsampling :** We will make use of the librosa library to downsample the data to 16KHZ